thinkthoughts/int_serialization_benchmark-rml/README.md

 - [ ] optimize the AVX-512 function for the case where we have short strings (with branching), the `mesh` data file is a good test case
 - [ ] optionally, make sure that it builds under Visual Studio
 - [ ] [investigate whether generating the constants](http://www.0x80.pl/notesen/2023-01-19-avx512-consts.html) might be faster
+- [ ] build a fast SIMD function for the case where  n < 100000000

 ## Further thoughts